Can I use Cleardocs to exclude specific named persons from being beneficiaries of a discretionary trust?

 foreign persons — when you create your deed, you can choose whether you wish to limit distributions of income and capital by

-including clauses which prevent any distributions being made to a person who is a foreign person.
+including clauses which prevent any distributions being made to a person who is a foreign person (this exclusion is irrevocable).

 by the trustee excluding classes of beneficiaries — the trustee also has an express power under the Cleardocs discretionary trust